 With this in mind there may come a time when you’ll want to actively seek out someone with whom you can share your life with again, and having had over a decade of experience helping widows and widowers return to the world of dating, we’ve built up some useful, tried and tested tips.

-Read below for our top nine tips for widows starting to date:
+Read below for our top nine dating tips for widows:

 1. Be sure you really want to do this.

 Give the idea some serious consideration before you actively start looking.
 If there was some sort of catalyst that brought you to this moment, what was it and are you sure this is not just a ‘knee jerk’ reaction?

 Also, make sure it’s your decision.
 It may be that there are people close to you who think it would be a good idea for you to start dating, but this may not be the right move for you at this moment in time.
 This being the case, let them know you’ll consider this option when the time is right, but currently, you’re comfortable being single.

 Whether you’ve been widowed for three months or three years, try and imagine you’re about to go on a first date.
 Does the prospect of inviting some romance back into your life fill you with enthusiasm?
 Are you sufficiently ‘healed’ to entertain thoughts of romance with someone new?

 Accept that whoever might bring this romantic attachment is someone who could bring you happiness and contentment in their own way and not someone you should compare with your late partner.

 3. Drop the ‘guilt complex’.

 It’s no surprise that widows contemplating another relationship often suffer immense feelings of guilt, and this is not to be ignored.
 If you feel guilty about meeting new people, you probably won’t be putting your best foot forward.
 Talk to friends and family about these feelings and they may be able to allay any negative thoughts you’re having about dating.

 If you cast your mind back to when you were single, and how you felt about yourself and your identity, it might help you to feel more confident about yourself now.